Workplace Gender Equality Act

 - improve the productivity and competitiveness of Australian business through the advancement of gender equality in employment and in the workplace.

-The Workplace Gender Equality Act 2012 requires non-public sector employers with 100 or more staff (relevant employers) to submit a report to the Workplace Gender Equality Agency between 1 April and 31 May each year for the preceding 12 month period (1 April – 31 March reporting period).
+This Act requires non-public sector employers with 100 or more staff (relevant employers) to submit a report to the Workplace Gender Equality Agency between 1 April and 31 May each year for the preceding 12 month period (1 April – 31 March reporting period) about gender equality issues.

 The Workplace Gender Equality Agency’s website includes a video summary of the Act and reporting requirements and also e-Learning modules on the legislation, reporting and compliance.